-It is important to get lumps and bumps checked out to be sure exactly what they are and whether or not they need treatment.
+It is important not to ignore lumps and bumps, but to see a doctor who can clarify exactly what they are, and whether they require treatment.

-They are normally referred to in medical terms as tumours which are either benign or malignant.
+In medical terms they are normally referred to as tumours, which can be either benign or malignant.

 - Lipomas: lumps of fat cells

-If you discover a lump on your body, it is advisable to get it checked out by a professional, as it is not always possible to tell with a lump whether it is malignant without further testing being done.
+If you discover a lump on your body, it is advisable to get it checked out by a professional, it is not always possible to know whether a lump is malignant until further tests are carried out.